Skip to main content

 This is the most common source of confusion.
 Obtaining a D7 visa does not automatically make you a Portuguese tax resident.
 Conversely, you can become a tax resident without holding a D7 visa.
 These are independent legal statuses.

-How tax residency is established in Portugal: Portuguese tax law recognizes three pathways to tax residency: The 183-day rule: You spend more than 183 days in Portugal during any consecutive 12-month period.
+How tax residency is established in Portugal: Portuguese tax law uses statutory residency tests, including: The 183-day rule: You spend more than 183 days in Portugal during any consecutive 12-month period.
 Habitual abode: You establish a permanent home in Portugal with the intention to reside there, regardless of days physically present.

 Center of vital interests: Your personal and economic center is in Portugal (family, employment, business, real estate holdings).
 Critical point for D7 visa holders: When you sign a residential lease for D7 compliance, you may trigger habitual-abode residency depending on facts and intent evidence.
 Many D7 holders become tax resident in year one, but the determination is fact-specific.